|Study Period:||2018- 2026|

 Asia Pacific is Expected to be the Fastest Growing Market

-The digital transformation has become a top priority in China and it is moving at a rapid pace, as a greater number of companies are implementing formal strategies to support their efforts.
-China Telecom has mentioned that in 2013, cloud computing was only worth 3% of China’s enterprise IT market, and it is expected to grow up to 20% by 2020.
+- Digital transformation has become a top priority in China, and it is moving at a rapid pace, as a greater number of companies are implementing formal strategies to support their efforts.
+China Telecom mentioned that in 2013, cloud computing was only worth 3% of China’s enterprise IT market, and it is expected to grow up to 20% by 2020.

-The managed service providers in China are focusing on reducing security risks and optimize operations for the end users by keeping up with the latest technologies.
-The managed services market is majorly offered by the telecommunication companies in the country.
+- The managed service providers in China focus on reducing security risks and optimizing operations for the end users by keeping up with the latest technologies.
+The telecommunication companies in the country majorly offer the managed services market.

 - Further, the Indian IT and IT-enabled services industry is the dominating source for most of the countries worldwide, which accounted for over 55% of the global services sourcing businesses in 2018 (IBEF).
 Indian IT and IT-enabled services companies have set up over 1,000 global delivery centers in about 80 countries across the world.
 Also, the business process management sectors account for 32% of the revenue in the Indian IT market.

-Additionally, banking sector in India is experiencing a colossal change due to the rapid evolution of technology in their vertical, which led to the adoption of cloud computing services by these organizations for addressing their issues.
+- Additionally, the banking sector in India is experiencing a colossal change due to the rapid evolution of technology in their vertical, which led to the adoption of cloud computing services by these organizations for addressing their issues.
 Further, the managed storage providers in the country are investing in developing an integrated cloud storage platform dedicated to the BFSI sector.
-For instance, in August 2018, ESDS introduced Banking Community Cloud, which offers all the cloud-based services to the organizations in the sector for addressing issues, like security, compliance, and service norms
+For instance, in August 2018, ESDS introduced Banking Community Cloud, which offers all the cloud-based services to the organizations in the sector for addressing issues like security, compliance, and service norms.

 To understand geography trends, Download Sample Report

 The managed services market is consolidated, as it is dominated by major players.
 Some of the major players in the market are Cisco Systems Inc., IBM Corporation, Microsoft Corporation, Fujitsu Ltd, and Wipro Ltd, among others.
 The market players are forming strategic collaborations with a view to enhance their market presence.